 Contact Our Team Today

-Whether you sell things at a physical location, online or both, a seamless checkout process is critical to the continued success and growth of your family-owned business.
-Contact the team at VMS so we can provide you with a POS system that can support your current operation and grow with your business as it expands.
+Whether you sell things at a physical location or online, a seamless checkout process is critical to your family-owned business.
+Contact VMS to get a POS system that supports your current operation and grow with your business as it expands.

 Learn more about Velocity Merchant Services — committed to the growth of family businesses and proving it every day.